top of page

 Gearboxes

-The Costello 5-speed gearbox was slick, quiet and strong.
-It also required no modifications to the car when fitted; could be removed without disturbing the engine - and even had synchromesh on reverse!
-Unfortunately, it is long out of production.
-The original MGB/C gearbox is not really up to the job in the long run, especially if you are running a tuned engine, and of course, it lacks a fifth gear.
+Ken had developed an innovative 5-speed gearbox which was a delight to use.
+It was slick, quiet and strong.
+It also required no modifications to the car when fitted; could be removed without disturbing the engine - and even had synchromesh on reverse.
+He had determined that the original MGB/C gearbox was not really up to the job in the long run, especially behind a well-tuned engine, and of course, it lacked a fifth gear.

 New, stronger gear sets in a choice of ratios and stronger selector forks are available from Competition Transmission Services, who can also supply Quaife products - including limited slip differentials.
-The foregoing two suppliers have been used by Costello owner Roger Cook and are recommended.
+The foregoing two suppliers have been used by Roger Cook and are recommended.
 You will also need a new clutch and flywheel.
 Sourcing the TVR version of the T5 could also provide the former, plus the bell housing - though it's not as good as the John Eales product.
+The gearbox was also used in the Sierra Cosworth (2 WD)

 More Information from the Forum: